krishanudb/bio-squarel/README.md

     Do not close the terminal on which this is running.
 It will stop the container.

 3. Go to localhost:7200 in your browser.
+If running on a remote server, put the IP of the remote server in place of "localhost".
 It will open up GraphDB Workbench (Web Based GUI).
 There, set up a GraphDB repository called "wikidata_life_sciences"

     For more information refer the GraphDB documentation:

 4. Upload the data into the wikidata_life_sciences repository using either GUI or command line.
     Uploading using GUI is quite simple.
 Refer to GraphDB documentation for any queries.
     For uploading using command line, follow this process: